-Windows, external doors and joinery Repair category 2 Notes Wear and tear was noted to sections of the external timbers around the original building.
-Some windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-We were informed that the windows in the front bedrooms were replaced approximately 3 years ago and any documentation for this should be obtained.
+Windows, external doors and joinery

+Repair category 2

+Notes Some double glazed units are defective having failed within the office/ground floor bedroom apartment and allowed condensation to form between the panes.
+Repairs, including the replacement of defective units, will be required.
+Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+We have been informed that new windows have been installed in the property within the front and some of the rear sections and any documentation for this including any guarantees should be obtained.
+Some wear and tear was noted to sections of external timbers.